marsandav/LinewidthMeasurement/README.md

 # LinewidthMeasurement

-Dataset of frequency noise measurements and script used plot the results from the paper: David Martin-Sanchez, Zhixin Liu, Edward Z. Zhang, James A. Guggenheim, and Paul C. Beard, "Time-resolved frequency noise measurement using tunable frequency discriminator".
+Dataset of frequency noise measurements and script used plot the results from the paper: David Martin-Sanchez, Edward Z. Zhang, James A. Guggenheim, Zhixin Liu, and Paul C. Beard, "Laser frequency noise characterization using high-finesse plano–concave optical microresonators".

 If you publish scientific results based on this script, please consider citing the paper.